RavenPack/r-api/README.md

 ### Querying the Event Taxonomy

-This function will allow you to query the event taxonomy.
-Here is an
+This function allow to query the event taxonomy.
+Here is an example:
-example:

     payload_taxonomy = '{
       "topics": [],